-For courses using mechanical clickers, or a combination of the iClicker Reef app and mechanical clickers, the instructor also needs a kit consisting of a receiver base-station and instructor clicker.
+For courses using hand-held, mechanical clickers, or a combination of the iClicker student app and mechanical clickers, the instructor also needs a kit consisting of a receiver base-station and instructor clicker.
 Contact McGraw (mcgrawect@) to arrange to borrow a base-station.

 What are clickers and how can we effectively use them?
 Eberly Center, Carnegie Mellon University